CZDanol/streamdeck-batplug/README.md

 5. Release the plugin, don't forget to put Danol and Krabs into the credits!
 6. Profit.

+The program writes to `log.txt` in the `bin` folder for debugging purposes.
+If the `log.txt` file doesn't exist, the logging is disabled.

 ## Supported commands
 The plugin core reads `stdout` of the launched commands and reads commands from that.
 * A command always starts on a new line, trailing and leading withespaces are trimmed.